 Manchester to the Isle of Wight

-Getting from Manchester to the Isle of Wight is straightforward either by plane, train, coach or car.
-Flying between the two cities can take less than 1 hour which means you can be on the Isle of Wight in just 2 hours if connecting with the Red Jet Hi-Speed ferry which takes 25 minutes from Southampton to West Cowes.
-Such short journey times makes the Isle of Wight the perfect holiday island and a great destination for a weekend break.
+Travelling from Manchester to the Isle of Wight is straightforward either by plane, train, coach or car.
+Flying between the two cities can take less than 1 hour which means you can be on the Isle of Wight in just over 2 hours if connecting with the Red Jet Hi-Speed ferry which takes 23-25 minutes from Southampton to West Cowes.
+Such a short journey time makes the Isle of Wight the perfect holiday island and a great destination for a weekend break.

 Manchester to the Isle of Wight by plane